 Equipment used for purification, separation or concentration should be sterilized or disinfected at least between use for different products.
-The effect of the sterilization methods on the effectiveness and validity of-the equipment should be All sterilization procedures should be validated.
+The effect of the sterilization methods on the effectiveness and validity of-the equipment should be studied in order to determine the life span of the equipment.

+All sterilization procedures should be validated.